 Be sure to check out The Messier Catalog while you’re at it!

-For more information, check out the IAUs list of Constellations. and the Students for the Exploration and Development of Space page on Apus and Constellation Families.
+For more information, check out the IAUs list of Constellations. and the Students for the Exploration and Development of Space page on Aquila and Constellation Families.